apache/openwhisk/tests/dat/actions/README.md

 These test artifacts compile source code into binaries, generate JAR files, install modules and package functions into zip files.

-A `build.sh` script is availble as a convenience and will run ahead of tests when using `gradle`.
+A `build.sh` script is available as a convenience and will run ahead of tests when using `gradle`.
 However this script will not work on Windows as it currently assumes Bash is available.